lsolesen/minimal-mistakes/docs/_docs/20-known-issues.md

 Pagination not setup.

-## Feeds are not automatically created

-Feed.xml not created.

 ## Tags and category pages could probably be improved

 Right now there is a lot of room for improvement on the tags and category pages.